Skip to main content

 Erongo (Swakopmund & Walvis Bay)

-Coastal region featuring Atlantic seafood and German colonial architecture.
-Swakopmund is Namibia's beach resort town with German-influenced cuisine - bakeries serving strudel, pretzels, and Black Forest cake.
-Atlantic waters provide oysters, kingklip, kabeljou (kob), and crayfish.
-Walvis Bay is Namibia's main port with fresh seafood markets.
-The Tug Restaurant and The Brewer & Butcher are coastal dining destinations.
+A coastal region known for Atlantic seafood and German colonial architecture.
+Swakopmund is the country's beach resort town, with German-leaning food and bakeries that turn out strudel, pretzels, and Black Forest cake.
+The Atlantic brings oysters, kingklip, kabeljou (kob), and crayfish.
+Walvis Bay is the main port and has fresh seafood markets.
+The Tug Restaurant and The Brewer & Butcher are the coastal places to eat.

 Cultural Significance: